 Skip to content

-How to Prepare You and Your Family for Flu Season
+How to Prepare for Flu Season: Nebulizer Readiness & Tips

-How to Prepare You and Your Family for Flu Season
+How to Prepare for Flu Season: Nebulizer Readiness & Tips

-Flu season starts in October and peaks during January or February and sometimes lasts until May.
-This means your family may be at risk of catching the highly contagious influenza virus for six months of the year.
+Flu season starts in October and peaks during January or February, and sometimes lasts until May.¹ This means your family may be at risk of catching the highly contagious influenza virus for six months of the year.
 The flu is also quite common, which means your chances of encountering someone with the flu this year are high.

-During the 2019-2020 flu season, approximately 39 million people in the United States experienced flu symptoms.
-That year, the flu sent about 16 million Americans to the doctor and about 390,000 people to the hospital.
-Sadly, flu claimed the lives of 39,000 people that year.
+During the 2024-2025 flu season, approximately 43 million people in the United States experienced flu symptoms.
+That year, the flu sent about 37 million Americans to the doctor and about 560,000 people to the hospital.
+Sadly, influenza claimed the lives of 38,000 people that year.²

 People infected with the flu virus can spread it to others, even if they do not have symptoms.
 The influenza virus passes from person to person mainly through droplets spread when the infected person sneezes, coughs, or talks.
 These droplets can land on a bystander's mouth or nose, or on a surface that the bystander touches with their hand before touching their nose, mouth, or eyes.
 The bystander can also inhale the droplets directly into their lungs.
 When sneezing or coughing, the droplets can spread up to six feet.